chartjs/Chart.js/docs/configuration/layout.md

 # Layout Configuration

 The layout configuration is passed into the `options.layout` namespace.
-The global options for the chart layout is defined in `Chart.defaults.global.layout`.
+The global options for the chart layout is defined in `Chart.defaults.layout`.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------